baudren/NoteOrganiser/roadmap.md

 [ ] keep cursor position on reload
 [x] Use a monospaced font
-[ ] Use syntax highlighting (QSyntaxHighlighter), margins
+[ ] Use syntax highlighting (QSyntaxHighlighter), margins [ ] The NewEntry form should not accept "ESC" as a cancel option if there is
+    text in the TextEdit block.

 # Preview
 [ ] allow for zooming in/out (ctrl +/-)